 Visit the Ballestas Islands

-The Ballestas Islands are a group of uninhabited islands that is home to an astounding array of marine wildlife.
+The Ballestas Islands are a group of uninhabited islands that are home to an astounding array of marine wildlife.
 There are also large colonies of sea lions lounging on the rocks or feeding in the waters next to the rocks.
 This was the highlight of my time in Paracas.

 These islands have been dubbed the Poor Man's Galapagos Islands but visitors are not allowed to walk on the islands.
 Luckily, much of the wildlife hangs out near the shore.
 The only people allowed to be on the island are the two guardians who work 3-week long shifts, overlapping one week with their colleague.